mikelevins/bard/docs/bard.md

     (foo bar baz)

-An atom is any expression that is not a list:
+An atom is any valid expression that is not a list:

     foo
     1